ncomeau/cbctl_sample_pipeline_jobs/README.md

 ## Option 2: Copy and Paste Jenkinsfile

 ***This is the simplier of the two approaches, and allows for easy customization of the Jenkinsfile content within Jenkins, without having to fork this repo.
-However, although viable for these single-use examples, it does some limitations when utilizing more complex [demo pipelines](https://github.com/JaBarosin/K8sConfigs).***
+However, although viable for these single-use examples, it does some limitations when utilizing more wholistic [demo pipelines](https://github.com/JaBarosin/K8sConfigs).***

 1. Within this Github repo, navigate to the branch for the cbctl function you are intending to utilize